 - Outbound links - Google uses these to check that your information is accurate and also to confirm the credibility of the author and website.
 Despite what you may hear, outbound links (to authoritative and relevant sources, of course) are a positive signal to Google.

-Off-page factors include those signals sent to Google not by any changes you made to your site’s code or content but from third party websites.
+Off-page SEO factors include those signals sent to Google not by any changes you made to your site’s code or content but from third party websites.
 This is why this category of factors mainly includes links or mentions of your pages on other people’s sites or social media profiles.

 This is the biggest off-page factor — links to your content from relevant, authoritative sites are a very strong signal to Google that the content is popular and worthy.
 We can consider links as "votes" — people link to content from their websites or their social media accounts because they appreciate it.
 More links = more "love."
 And if you think back to the part about E-A-T, links indicate that this piece of content, this website, and this author are a trusted, authoritative source of information.
+That is why building a reliable backlink profile is one of the pillars of Search Engine Optimization.

 - Link authority - Earning links from highly authoritative sites is more valuable than earning links on websites with a lower Authority Score.